 Free and Open Source Podcast Manager+Player Application

 AntennaPod is a podcast manager and player that gives you instant access to millions of free and paid podcasts, from independent podcasters to large publishing houses such as the BBC, NPR, and CNN.
-Add, import and export their feeds hassle-free using the iTunes podcast database, OPML files or simple RSS URLs.
-Save effort, battery power and mobile data usage with powerful automation controls for downloading episodes (specify times, intervals and WiFi networks) and deleting episodes (based your favorites and delay settings).
+Add, import, and export their feeds hassle-free using the iTunes podcast database, OPML files, or simple RSS URLs.
+Save effort, battery power and mobile data usage with powerful automation controls for downloading episodes (specify times, intervals, and WiFi networks) and deleting episodes (based on your favorites and delay settings).

 Free and Open Source Flashlight Application

 Minimal Open Source Flashlight is a minimalistic flashlight application.
 It consists of only one switch to turn the camera LED on and off – nothing more, no widget, no timer, no colored display, and no unnecessary artwork.
 Its size is just 39KB!